alice-lorenzi/Group-project/sparql.md

 - **cd:Subject**: specifies that the query is looking for resources of type Subject in the ArCo Context Description ontology.
 - **rdfs:label**: retrieves the human-readable label associated with each subject resource.
 - **SELECT DISTINCT ?subject ?label**: returns the URI of each subject and its label while removing duplicate results.
-- **FILTER(REGEX(?label, "Spedale del Ceppo", "i"))**: restricts the results to subjects whose labels contain the phrase "Spedale del Ceppo".
+- **FILTER(REGEX(?label, "Ospedale del Ceppo", "i"))**: restricts the results to subjects whose labels contain the phrase "Ospedale del Ceppo".
 The "i" option makes the search case-insensitive.
 - **FILTER(REGEX(?label, "Pistoia", "i"))**: further narrows the results to labels that also contain the term "Pistoia", ensuring that only subjects specifically related to the Spedale del Ceppo in Pistoia are returned.

 <h3 style="color:#ff0000;">⚙️SPARQL Query:</h3>